This is the amount of social media users out there. In 2023, this represents more than half of the world’s population.

 And today, a brand can only be successful if it has the means to take care of its customers.

-A study relayed by Convince and Convert revealed that show that 47% of social media users directly reach out to brands on social media (thus publicly) to complain.
+A study relayed by Convince and Convert revealed that 47% of social media users directly reach out to brands on social media to complain (publicly).

 What’s more, another study from Altitude shows that 80% of consumers demand that brands answer to their social messages within 24 hours.
 Beyond that, brands risk losing their customers to the competition.